Mascarpone Cheesecake with Orange & Amaretto

 This post might have affiliate links.
 For full details please see my disclosure policy.

-Mascarpone cheesecake with orange and amaretto is absolutely dreamy!
-This cheesecake is made up of creamy mascarpone, orange zest, amaretto liqueur, and a crunchy almond cookie crust.
+This mascarpone cheesecake is absolutely dreamy!
+It has orange zest, amaretto liqueur, and a crunchy almond cookie crust for a rich and creamy dessert.
 I love making it as a simple, make-ahead holiday dessert but it’s honestly good any time of the year!
-(Updated 10/18/22).

 Last weekend, I brought this cheesecake to my parents’ house for family dinner and I almost dropped the damn thing while slipping on ice.
 But fear not, my clumsy footing still appreciates the sanctity of $20 worth of cheese and I held onto that cheesecake like Harry held onto the Sorcerer’s Stone.
 Not that I wouldn’t have pulled a Chandler-and-Rachel and eaten it straight off the ground.
 (Yes, I did just make a HP-Friends combo reference, and I stand by that decision).